 Information about postgraduate study in Marine Biology can be found on the School of Biological Sciences website.

 You can order more information on this subject by registering on our Request for Study Material database.

 Victoria's Student Recruitment, Admission and Orientation Office offers advice on courses and help with planning your degree.

 Contact the Science Faculty Office for information on Admission, qualifications and courses, course advice and selection criteria, exemptions and prerequisites and your Application to Study.

 Biological Sciences courses are taught in the School of Biological Sciences.
-School Office: Level 5, Kirk Building.
+The School Office is located on Level 5, Kirk Building, Kelburn campus.